-Strathcona County has drafted a new Community Standards Bylaw.
+Strathcona County's Community Standards Bylaw was passed by Council on March 14, 2023.
 This bylaw aims to represent the County’s overall approach to establishing clear standards of presentation and accountability in our community.

 - Nuisance and unsightly properties

 - Parking on private property

 Public feedback and input into the draft Community Bylaw was a key step to ensuring the Community Standards Bylaw meets the community’s needs.
 Public comment on the draft bylaw was available through the following two ways:

 - Public survey June 6 - 30, 2022